Skip to content

 • Guarantees data availability, durability and consistency

-• Swift allows files to be sent via the dashboard or via an API
+• Files can be sent using the dashboard or via an API

 • The upload is limited to :